-- 2.11 All Members will be notified by email about planning applications in their ward.
-The Chair and the Croydon Member for the Greater London Assembly will be notified by email about planning applications in Croydon. - 2.12 If the Chair, a Ward Member or the GLA Member wishes to make Representations on the application they must respond by replying to the notification email within the deadline specified in that email, which will be at least 21 days from the date of that email28 days. -In circumstances where the notification period referred to in paragraph 2.8 is more than 28 days from the date of the email, the deadline for making Representations which result in a referral will be the end of the period contained in the site notice. - 2.13 Where the Chair, a Ward Member or the GLA Member (as appropriate) receives an additional notification email informing them about amendments to an application, the deadline for making further Representations by replying to the additional email notification is specified in that email, which will be at least 14 days of the date of that email.
-If within 14 days.
-In circumstances where the period for the public to make Representations exceeds 14 days from the date of the additional email notification, the deadline for making further Representation will be the end of the period contained in the relevant site notice.
-If the Member indicated in the initial notification that they wished the application to be referred to Committee for consideration and the amendment overcomes their concerns, they should respond to the email explicitly withdrawing their wish for the Committee to consider the application.
-See paragraph 2.10 above for additional advice on amendments.

-2.14 Representations on a planning application should not be sent to any email address other than the one on the notification email as other email addresses may not be monitored (ege.g. the officer may be on leave) and the email may therefore not be actioned.
+- 2.11 All elected representatives will be notified by email about planning applications in respect of which they have a right of referral.
+The Chair will be notified by email about planning applications in Croydon. - 2.12 If the Chair, a Ward Member, GLA Member or MP wishes to make Representations on the application they must respond by replying to the notification email within 23 days - to tie in with the period offered to adjoining occupiers/owners.
+This timescale may be extended in certain circumstances at the discretion of the Development Management Service to ensure that the timescales for elected representatives align with the deadlines set for members of the public.
+It is the intention that the Chair and elected representatives will be notified at the same time as local residents. - 2.13 Where the elected representative receives an additional notification email informing them about amendments to an application, the deadline for making further Representations by replying to the additional email notification within 14 days.
+Where the Member indicated in the initial notification that they wished the application to be referred to Committee for consideration and the amendment overcomes their concerns, they should respond to the email explicitly, withdrawing their wish for the Committee to consider the application.
+See paragraph 2.10 above for additional advice on amendments. - 2.14 Representations on a planning application which are sent by email should be sent only to the email address on the notification email as other email addresses may not be monitored and the email may therefore not be actioned.
+Representations sent by post must be sent to the exact address specified on the notice or other written notification from the Council.